jchultarsky101/pcli/README.md

   -V, --version        Print version
 ```

-The file format is the same as the CSV-formatted output produced by the command "model-meta".
+The file format is the same as the CSV-formatted output produced by the command **model-meta**.

 **NOTE:** This command only works with the CSV format.
 It does not work with JSON.
 We may implement that option in a future release.

-It is the same format used by the 'upload' command earlier.
 The columns are: MODEL_UUID,NAME,VALUE.
 One use case is to first read the metadata for some models, edit it externally (for example, with a text editor).
 This may include modifying values for existing properties or adding new properties and their values.

 The required argument is "input" - the name of the CSV formatted input file.
 There is no need for --uuid here because the UUID is included